 - Acme (China) Co.
 Ltd.’s business license showing that it is a wholly owned subsidiary of Acme (BVI) Inc.

-The U.S. citizen spouse must be “employed by” the American firm or corporation.
-For this provision, it’s not enough to be “under contract with” the American firm or corporation.
+The U.S. citizen spouse must be “employed by” the American firm or corporation or its subsidiary.
+It is not enough to be an independent contractor.

 Part-time employment will not qualify unless the individual “devotes a substantial portion” of his time to the employment.